IgniteUI/igniteui-docfx/en/components/select.md

 As you can see there is also a `scrollStrategy` property that is present in the `customOverlaySettings` object.
 This ensures that the scrolling functionality of the drop-down works as expected.
 The scroll will appear every time the total height of all items in the list exceeds the drop-down's height.

 Another thing worth mentioning is that `igx-select` uses the `SelectPositioningStrategy` by default.
-> You can pass a variety of positioning strategies to the *positionStrategy* property, you can find them [*here*]({environment:angularApiUrl}/latest/interfaces/ipositionstrategy.html).
+> You can pass a [variety of positioning strategies]({environment:angularApiUrl}/interfaces/ipositionstrategy.html) to the `positionStrategy` property.

 ### Select With Groups
 <div class="sample-container loading" style="height: 470px;">